Oseberg ship: Grave goods

 The grave had been disturbed in antiquity, and objects made of precious metals were absent.
 Nevertheless, a great number of everyday items and artifacts were found during the 1904–1905 excavations.
 These included four elaborately decorated sleighs, a richly carved four-wheel wooden cart, bed-posts, and wooden chests, as well as the so-called "Buddha bucket" (Buddha-bøtte), a brass and cloisonné enamel ornament of a bucket (pail) handle in the shape of a figure sitting with crossed legs.
 The bucket is made from yew wood, held together with brass strips, and the handle is attached to two anthropomorphic figures compared to depictions of the Buddha in the lotus posture, although any connection is most uncertain.
-More relevant is the connection between the patterned enamel torso and similar human figures in the Gospel books of the Insular art of the British Isles, such as the Book of Durrow.
+More relevant is the connection between the patterned enamel torso and similar human figures in the Gospel books of the Insular art of Ireland, such as the Book of Durrow.
 More mundane items such as agricultural and household tools were also found.
 A series of textiles included woolen garments, imported silks, and narrow tapestries.
-The Oseberg burial is one of the few sources of Viking age textiles, and the wooden cart is the only complete Viking age cart found so far.
+The Oseberg burial is one of the few sources of Viking Age textiles, and the wooden cart is the only complete Viking Age cart found so far.
 A bedpost shows one of the few period examples of the use of what has been dubbed the valknut symbol.

 The conservation of the wooden artifacts is an ongoing problem.
 On May 3, 2011, thirteen years after debate began over the disposition of the ship, Norwegian Minister of Education Kristin Halvorsen stated that the ship will not be moved from Bygdøy.